You hear these all the time:

 The constant use of the term ‘overwatering’ is destroying your potential to learn how plants work because it puts the focus on the act of watering and makes you think that all there is to do is be more careful with watering.

 Root rot is the reason for all the warnings about ‘overwatering’ but overly moist soil is not the sole contributor to it.
-Water mold bacteria in the genus Phytophthora are the agents of root rot – they thrive in
+Water mold organisms in the genus Phytophthora are the usual agents of root rot – they thrive in

 - High moisture